wdouglascampbell/secure-macos-scripts/README.md

 ### Running The Script

-1. Double-click "1-ensure-secure-passwords-and-active-encryption.command".
+1. Double-click the script **1-ensure-secure-passwords-and-active-encryption.command**.
 2. If you are prompted with a dialog asking for permission to allow "Terminal" access to the files in the folder containing the script, click OK.
 3. Select the security level, **HIGH** or **EXTREME**, that you want to use based on the security at your location.
-4. Follow the instructions presented and respond to questions and password requests.
+4. Follow the displayed instructions and respond to the questions and password requests.
-5. When the script has completed its work you will be prompted to reboot the computer.
-You are strongly encouraged to reboot the computer and go through the new sign in process while these changes are fresh in your mind.
+5. Once the script has finished, you will be prompted to reboot the computer.
+You are **strongly** encouraged to reboot the computer and go through the new sign in process while these changes are fresh in your mind.